 Studio photographers will appreciate that the Olympus E-M5 II (unlike the M1) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the E-M5 II and the M1 are recent models that are part of the current product line-up.
-The E-M5 II replaced the earlier Olympus E-M5, while the M1 does not have a direct predecessor.
+The M1 is a recent model that features in the current product line-up of YI.
+In contrast, the E-M5 II has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the E-M5 II was succeeded by the Olympus E-M5 III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus and YI websites.

 So what is the bottom line?
 Is the Olympus E-M5 II better than the YI M1 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.